mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 So I think even though you are not enlightened person, it is not discrimination between Buddha and ordinary people.
 You are not enlightened person, but originally you are enlightened person.
 Because, you already survive; you are living from day to day - by who?
 By your effort?
 Yes it is; but something more than that.
 By the help of the grasses, rains, sunshine, humidity, the air; by all sentient beings, you can survive.
 This is the true reality.

 So you should live in the vast, expansive realm of the world, surrounded by all sentient beings.
 But usually, we always see the world narrower, in the narrow way.
 "This is my world," "that is your world," - separately.
 But first of all, we should live in that expansive, enormously expansive realm of existence.
-That is called buddha nature.
+That is called [Buddha Nature](glossary#buddha-nature).
 We are Buddha.

 ##### 9:40